wcordeiro/project-template/README.md

 Output:
 ![Query1](https://github.com/wcordeiro/project-template/blob/master/supports/images/query1.JPG)

-#### Number of elected female candidates by Constiruency
+#### Number of elected female candidates by Constituency
-This query retrives the number of female candidates electeds in each constituency and sort by this number
+This query retrieves the number of female candidates elected in each constituency and sort by this number
 ```cypher
 match (cand:Candidate)-[r:RAN_FOR]->(cons:Constituency)
 where cand.gender = 'Female' and cand.currentStatus = 'Elected'